DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.rst

   We will be using the same steps per revolution number throughout this page (4097) for both the turntable and traverser, and are keeping this consistent with the examples in the |EX-TT| documentation for simplicity.

+  If the calculations below seem too complicated, then you are free to figure the step positions out however suits you, and you can always just use experimentation with the diagnostic command to determine the correct positions.

+  However, when it comes to DCC phase/polarity switching, it's important to get this right in order to prevent short circuits when locos enter and exit the turntable bridge track.

 Obtain the steps per revolution
 -------------------------------